j-zeng/angular2-http-file-upload/README.md

 }
 ```

-## Use the upload service in a component
+## Use the file upload service in a component
 ```
 // example.component.ts